-Cailleach (pronounced Kay-leesh) – A Eurasian Eagle Owl that was born in 2005.
+Cailleach (pronounced Kay-leesh) – A 2005 Eurasian Eagle Owl, her name means ‘Wise Woman’ or ‘Crone’ in Gaelic.
 Eurasian Eagle Owls are the largest species of owl in the world.
 Her wing span is near six feet!
 She is considered an average size for this species weighing in at six pounds.
 (Sounds light?
 Try placing a five pound sack of flour on your left wrist and hold it there.)
 Cailleach is a favorite at educational events and also moonlights in bird abatement.
 She is afraid of little wheels and umbrellas.

-Webster – A 2007 Lanner/Saker hybrid is named after a famous North American falconer.
+Webster – A 2007 Lanner/Saker hybrid is named after a famous North American falconer and author Hal Webster.
 He loves to talk, especially when Kate is talking.
 He is a real ham during flight demonstrations and is good at wowing the crowds.
 He comes right out of the sun at speeds upwards of 100 mph and excels in vertical drops, stoops.
-Webster also works at pest bird abatement.
-He loves the bagpipes and his favorite color is red.
+Webster also works at abatement.

 Mariposa – Is Don Diego’s older sister by a couple of years.
-She came to us in ’09 after hunting with a falconer since’ 03.
-Her nickname is Ocho in honor of her eighth toe, bitten off by a ground squirrel.
+She is a 2003 Harris Hawk and she came to us in ’09 after hunting with a falconer since’ 03.
 Mariposa is an accomplished hunter and also does education work.
-She likes to tease the dogs and her favorite color is… you guessed it.. red!
+She loves a crowd.
+She likes to tease the dogs and her favorite color is red!